Subhalo effective density slope measurements from HST strong lensing data with neural likelihood-ratio estimation: Conclusions and outlook

 In this work, we built upon the likelihood-ratio estimation method developed in~\cite{zhang2022} and trained a neural network capable of making inference from observed strong lensing images.
 To make the leap from mock to real images, we added numerous layers of realism in the forward pipeline of the training set.
 This includes complexifying the lens model to account for the lens light, multipole moments as well as external shear, incorporating realistic noise levels, and adding line-of-sight halos.
 We demonstrated that the likelihood-ratio estimator retains its sensitivity to changes in the subhalo density slope in simulated strong lensing, even after adding these layers of realism.
 Furthermore, we obtained the expected subhalo density slope measurements in simulations under the CDM model.
 This measurement comes from using our trained neural network to predict the slope of simulated lensing images containing (t)NFW subhalos that follow a mass-concentration relation derived from CDM simulations.
 Finally, we measured the subhalo slopes of a set of 13 HST observations and statistically combined their constraints.
 By comparing the subhalo slope in the HST observations with the measurement from simulated CDM images, we found an unexpectedly high slope measurement in the HST observations, in tension with CDM predictions.

-Our result has important implication for dark matter studies as it may motivate more careful examination of alternate dark matter models.
+Several recent works in cluster lensing have also suggested that substructures in galaxy clusters are more compact than expected of the CDM model~\citep{meneghetti2020, meneghetti2022,meneghetti2023}.
+Combined with several similar results in the literature, our measurement has important implication for dark matter studies as it may motivate more careful examination of alternate dark matter models.
 The most common alternatives to CDM, the warm dark matter model and many self-interacting dark matter models, predict a lower than CDM subhalo density slope and would exacerbate the tension that we observe~\citep{lovell2012wdm, lovell2014wdm, vogelsberger2012sidm, rocha2013sidm, kahlhoefer2019sidm}.
-However, certain self-interacting dark matter models (\textit{e.g.} with large self-interacting cross sections~\citep{nishikawa2020}) also predict that SIDM subhalos can undergo core collapses that result in unusually concentrated inner profiles in a time-scale relevant for observations today~\citep{lyndenbell1968, 2000kochanek, 2002colin, elbert2015core}.
+However, certain self-interacting dark matter models (\textit{e.g.} with large self-interacting cross sections~\citep{nishikawa2020}) also predict that SIDM subhalos can undergo core collapses that result in unusually concentrated inner profiles in a time-scale relevant for observations today~\citep{lyndenbell1968, 2000kochanek, 2002colin, elbert2015core, nadler2023}.
+This gravitothermal core collapse due to dark matter self interactions has been suggested as a possible explanation of these high density central regions in cluster galaxies~\citep{core_collapse}.
+Resolving galactic subhalos in simulations is harder due to their lower masses.
+A hybrid approach in \cite{core_collapse_hybrid}, which includes a combination of semi-analytical methods and N-body simulations has shown that some SIDM models can produce subhalos with collapsed cores at subgalactic mass scales ($<10^{10}\, \mathrm{M}_\odot$).
 This phenomenon provides a possible explanation for the high subhalo density slope that we measured.
 Based on our work, it is still not possible to pinpoint the mechanism that causes this outlier measurement from the CDM model, but there are several directions of future work that can take us closer to answering this question.
 For instance, one can study the subhalo slope predictions under different microphysical dark matter models and compare them with the predictions from observed lensing images.
 In addition, one can examine the effect of assumptions about CDM subhalo properties on the likelihood-ratio estimator's slope predictions.
 As more lensing systems are expected to be discovered with upcoming surveys (and followed up by observations), the likelihood-ratio estimator will be a valuable tool for obtaining more measurements to help elucidate the nature of dark matter.